aimav/.github/profile/README.md

   - Especially those are client-only apps

 Vesting
-  - All open-source software & libs
+  - Vested with all open-source software & libs
-  - AI era is here, vibing is for productivity
-  - Cline: Free models with limited comprehension
-  - Antigravity: We need sponsors!

 The one
   - Everything needed by users would be added in one launcher